ChristopherBacon/Politweets/README.md

 1. ```politweets.csv``` The csv containing all of the scraped tweets, with polarity and subjectivity features

-2.```MPs_twitter.csv``` The csv containing all of the MPs twitter handles as used with Tweepy when scraping tweets.
+2. ```MPs_twitter.csv``` The csv containing all of the MPs twitter handles as used with Tweepy when scraping tweets.
 Party data also used.
 This is a great resource downloadable from [Politics Social](https://www.politics-social.com)

 # Code